jofflin/automated-windows-setup/README.md

   - `windows.ps1` removes unwanted Software and configures Windows to your needs
   - `deps.ps1` installs all things that you need
   - `customStartLayout.ps1` sets the Taskbar and StartLayout to the settings in the `LayoutModification.xml` (assuming you installed most of the Software from the `deps.ps1`
+  - `downloadGitRepos.ps1` downloads all your repositories.
+You need to setup a User Token and allow full access to your repos (otherwise only public repos will be downloaded).

 ### Suggested steps